ftsiboe/Agricultural-Productivity-in-Ghana/README.md

 * Peace and Social Cohesion is Associated with Efficient Utilization of High Output Oriented Crop Production Technologies in Ghana
 * Technology Gaps Drive Inequality in Production for Farmers with Disabilities
 * The Education Disparity in Farm Technology Endowment and its Efficient Use
-* Land Tenure Security is a Catalyst for Adoption and Efficient Utilization of High-Output Crop Production Technologies in Ghana

 ## Scheduled Studies
 * The link between extension services and Farm Technology Endowment and its Efficient Use
-* Land Tenure Security is a Catalyst for Adoption and Efficient Utilization of High-Output Crop Production Technologies in Ghana
+* Is Land Tenure Security a Catalyst for Farm Technology Endowment and its Efficient Use
 * Off-farm work driven disparities in Farm Technology Endowment and its Efficient Use